bollu/bollu.github.io/README.md

 # Big list of quotes

+> Now symmetry and consistency are convertible terms - thus Poetry
+> and Truth are one ~ Noether's theorem?

+> Science is a differential equation.
+Religion is a boundary condition.
+>(Alan Turing, quoted in J.D.
+Barrow, “Theories of everything”)

+> (I really detest the use of the word "training" in relation to professional
+> activities.
+Training is what you do to dogs.
+What you should be doing with
+> people is educating them, not training them.
+There is a big, big difference.)
+> ~ Ron Garret at JPL

+> “Simulated consciousness" was as oxymoronic as "simulated addition.”

+> A cylinder will roll like a sphere in one direction but not roll like a cube
+> in the other.
+That doesn't make it a sphere and a cube at the same time.
+It
+> makes it something different. (in analogy to wave-particle duality)

+> Talent hits a target no one else can hit; Genius hits a target no one else
+> can see..

+> Raising your floor (consistency) is just as important as raising your ceiling
+> (skill)

+> "The sky is the limit, so lets build rockets!"

+> The manner in which the mathematician works his way towards discovery by
+> shifting his confidence from intuition to computation and back again from
+> computation to intuition, while never releasing his hold on either of the
+> two, represents in miniature the whole range of operations by which
+> articulation disciplines and expands the reasoning powers of man.
+(Personal
+> Knowledge, 131)

-Everyone knows that putting a untrained business major in charge of a squadron of soldiers would end badly.
-He might be able skate by until they got into combat, maybe, but after that they wouldn’t listen to him for long.
-But for some reason we think that putting an mba in charge of an engineering team is a good idea.
+> Everyone knows that putting a untrained business major in charge of a
+> squadron of soldiers would end badly.
+He might be able skate by until they
+> got into combat, maybe, but after that they wouldn’t listen to him for long.
+> But for some reason we think that putting an mba in charge of an engineering
+> team is a good idea.

 > "On and on you will go, making sense of the world, forming notions of order,
 > and being surprised in ways large and small by their failure, forever." —